Posting style: Interleaved style

 Interleaving was the predominant reply style in the Usenet discussion lists, years before the existence of the WWW and the spread of e-mail and the Internet outside the academic community.

 Interleaving was also common originally in e-mail, because many internet users had been exposed to Usenet newsgroups and other Internet forums, where it is still used.
 The style became less common for email after the opening of the internet to commercial and non-academic personal use.
-One possible reason is the large number of casual e-mail users that entered the scene at that time.
+One possible reason is the large number of casual e-mail users who entered the scene at that time.
 Another possible reason is the inadequate support provided by the reply function of some webmail readers, which either do not automatically insert a copy of the original message into the reply, or do so without any quoting prefix level indicators.
 Finally, most forums, wiki discussion pages, and blogs (such as Slashdot) essentially impose the bottom-post format, by displaying all recent messages in chronological order.
 Interleaving continues to be used on technical mailing lists where clarity within complex threads is important.